How to Repair an Electric Wall Heater

-Yet over time, wall-mounted heaters may degrade in performance or stop working altogether.
-You may find that the blower is pushing out air, yet the air is not hot.
-Or the reverse: the heating element is hot, yet the blower has stopped working.
+Although very simple in design, over time, a wall-mounted heater may degrade in performance or stop working altogether.
+You may find that the blower is still pushing out air, but the air is no longer hot.
+Or the reverse: The heating element is hot, yet the blower has stopped working.
 Sometimes neither the blower nor the heating element will work.

 - Electrical tape

 How to Clean a Wall-Mounted Electric Heater

 At your home's electrical service panel, turn off the circuit breaker that controls your wall-mounted heater.
 With 120-volt heaters, this will be a single-pole circuit breaker.
 A 240-volt heater will be controlled by a double-pole breaker, which usually consists of two circuit breakers tied together with a wide toggle switch.
 Occasionally, you will find that the 240-volt breaker is a slim-line, narrow-body breaker.